retaildevcrews/k6labs/labs/in-dev-container/README.md

 ## Run the k6 container

-Navigate to the second terminal to run k6
+Navigate to the second terminal to run k6 and switch to `labs/in-dev-container` directory.

 For example, we are going to run a 5-second, 2-VU load test.
 In order to do that we are going to approach it in two different ways